 ESL297E Academic Spoken English for Graduate Students (3 Credits)

 In this course, graduate students will work on improving their academic spoken English in relation to delivering various types of presentations.
 The course employs task-based learning, whereby students practice the skills necessary to create and deliver academic presentations for different types of audiences.
 Pronunciation skills are emphasized at the sound, word and sentence level, as are strategies and techniques for delivering effective academic presentations.
-All presentations will be video-taped and evaluated by peers and the instructor.
+All presentations will be recorded and evaluated by peers and the instructor.